briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     require the offender to perform community service for a number of hours determined by the court.

-5. _(e)_ As used in this section, “object that is indistinguishable from a firearm” means an object made, constructed, or altered so that, to a reasonable person without specialized training in firearms, the object appears to be a firearm.
+5. _(e)_ As used in this section, "object that is indistinguishable from a firearm" means an object made, constructed, or altered so that, to a reasonable person without specialized training in firearms, the object appears to be a firearm.
 (ORC 2923.122)